Neorevn/OfficeApp/README.md

 ### Prerequisites

-- For local development: Python 3.x installed.
+- For local development: Python 3.x and Node.js (with npm) installed.
 - For Docker: Docker Desktop installed and running.
 - MongoDB instance (local or a cloud service like MongoDB Atlas).
 - A modern web browser (e.g., Chrome, Firefox, Edge).